jushg/jushg/README.md

-### Hi there 👋 I’m currently a Computer Engineering student at NUS, with special interest in Robotics and Software Engineering.
+### Hi there, I'm Tan 👋
+💬 I’m currently a Computer Engineering student at NUS, with special interest in Robotics and Software Engineering.

 I like browsing cat pictures, watching dramma on Netflix, and coding (obviously not at the same time).